-- 1. Applicable Federal and State Statutes, Federal Regulations, STATE BOARD OF RULES, REGULATIONS AND POLICIES The PROVIDER agrees to comply with EDUCATION rules and BOARD policies relating to, but not limited to youth services, dropout prevention programs, exceptional student services and other appropriate educationally related services. - 2.
-In addition to other contract requirements provided by law, the contractor shall comply with public records laws, specifically to:

-A. Keep and maintain public records that ordinarily and necessarily would be required by the public agency in order to perform the service.

-B. Provide the public with access to public records on the same terms and conditions that the public agency would provide the records and at a cost that does not exceed the cost provided in this chapter or as otherwise provided by law.
+- RULES, REGULATIONS AND POLICIES The PROVIDER agrees to comply with applicable Federal and State Statutes, Federal Regulations, STATE BOARD OF EDU-CATION rules and BOARD policies relating to, but not limited to youth services, dropout prevention programs, exceptional student services and other appropriate educationally related services. - 2.
+In addition to other contract requirements provided by law, the contractor shall coply with public records laws, specifically to: - A. Keep and maintain public records that ordinarily and necessarily would be re upired by the public agency in order to perform the service. - B. Provide the public with access to public records on the same terms and conditions that the public agency would provide the records and at a cost that does not exceed the cost provided in this chapter or as otherwise provided by law.